Handbook

 We are asking for your help from the beginning of this school year, so you are informed early of the TN expectations and are aware of the importance of excused vs unexcused absences.

-Tier I of the progressive truancy intervention plan shall include the following:
+Tier II of the progressive truancy intervention plan shall include the following:

 1. Each school will initiate a referral process for students of concern due to attendance.